unitycoder/UnityAdvancedFPSCharacterController/README.md

-# UnityAdvancedFPSCharacterController
+# Advanced First Person Shooter Character Controller
 An open-source project focusing on creating the best lightweight yet feature-rich non-Rigidbody first person shooter character controller for Unity3D.
+Feel free to use it as a template for your project, but crediting this repo would be really appreciated!

 ## Disclaimer